 Even the stem of the poison ivy plant can cause a rash.
 Cutting them or ripping them out puts the oil on your tools and gloves, which can then get on your skin.
 So the most common recommended way to treat these plants when you find them is just to put brush killer on them, let them die, and then clear them out once the spray has had a chance to do its thing.

 UPDATE: A number of readers also added this tip: DO NOT BURN IT.
-All that does is put it in the air, which will not only still put it all over your skin, clothes and hair, but it will be inside your lungs, nostrils, etc. Yikes.
+All that does is create a smoke that will still put it all over your skin, clothes and hair, but it will be inside your lungs, nostrils, etc. Yikes.

-A cool, damp rag may help the itching subside (Dad says he prefers a scalding hot shower, but that sounds like it would itch more to me).
-Calamine lotion or a steroid cream may also help relieve itching.
+Cool compresses may help the itching subside (Dad says he prefers a scalding hot shower, but that sounds like it would itch more to me).
+Oatmeal baths.
+Calamine lotion or a steroid cream (like hydrocortisone cream) may also help relieve itching as well as over-the-counter oral antihistamines (like Zyrtec or Benadryl).
 If it gets really itchy or blisters, head to a drug store clinic like Walgreens.
 Tell them you’ve been exposed and ask for an oral steroid or shot.
 There’s a chance they’ll be hesitant to do this (according to an unnamed source, wink wink)… so, I’m not saying to lie that you’re allergic… but you might have to be resourceful if your skin is extra sensitive.

-If it Gets Really Bad (As in, Oh Sh*t, I Shouldn’t Have Touched That)
+If it Gets Really Bad (As in, Oh Man, I Shouldn’t Have Touched That)

-Head to the emergency room if you did something stupid, like rub your eyes or go to the bathroom and didn’t realize you had the oil on your hands.
+Consult a doctor if you did something that made it worse, like rub your eyes or go to the bathroom and didn’t realize you had the oil on your hands.
 Ouch.
 It may be Mother Nature, but she’s a moody broad and will sometimes try to kill you with poison (it’s in the damn name, after all, so it’s not like she’s really hiding it).
-So if you start to spike a high fever or the rash turns nasty, you may need a doc.
+So if you start to spike a high fever or the rash turns nasty (like oozing, yuck), you may need a doc.

-Also, not everyone is contagious to the oil.
-The consensus seems to be that you have an 85% chance of developing an allergy to the sap.
-I am happy to report that I didn’t have a rash from poison ivy the entire time I’ve worked in my yard (knock on wood), but that doesn’t mean squat.
-It could be that I’m a special snowflake in the 15% group (unlikely, considering my dad’s sensitivity), or it could be because I heeded Dad’s friendly advice and headed right for the shower when the yard work ended.
+Also, not everyone is sensitive to the oil.
+The consensus seems to be that you have an 85% chance of developing an allergy to the plant resin.
+I am happy to report that I didn’t have get symptoms from poison ivy the entire time I’ve worked in my yard (knock on wood), but that doesn’t mean squat.
+It could be that I’m one of the special 15% (unlikely, considering my dad’s sensitivity), or it could be because I heeded Dad’s friendly advice and headed right for the shower when the yard work ended.
 I’m not eager to get a rash anytime soon, so I’ll leave the exposure experiment for another day.

 Got any of your own prevention or treatment tips?
 Maybe an awful (but funny for the rest of us) story about accidentally touching your nether regions with poison ivy?
 Come on, I know someone has to have done it.
 Hope these tips helped!